cybertec-postgresql/ora_migrator/README.md

   The return value is the number of captured errors that have been turned into warnings.

+- Function `oracle_migrate_refresh`:

+  Updates the tables in the PostgreSQL stage with the current values from the Oracle database.
+  This will only work if you didn't change the names of tables, columns and other objects in the PostgreSQL stage.

+  The parameters are the same as for `oracle_migrate`.

+  The return value is the number of captured errors that have been turned into warnings.

 - Function `oracle_migrate_mkforeign`:

   Performs the second step of `oracle_migrate`.